 Kenai River Sockeye Salmon Fishing

-Sockeye salmon are some of he most sought after fish in Alaska and the world.
-The Kenai River boasts one of largest run of sockeye salmon in terms of both sheer volume and physical size.
-The are some of the hardest fighting fish anywhere.
-And when your in the middle of the run limits come easy.
+Sockeye salmon are some of the most sought-after fish in Alaska and the world.
+The Kenai River boasts one of the largest run of sockeye salmon in terms of both sheer volume and physical size.
+These are some of the hardest fighting fish anywhere.
+And when you're in the middle of the run limits come easy.
 Kenai River sockeye average 8-12 lbs on the Kenai River but are a bit smaller elsewhere in the state.
 We're going to teach you how to target these fish so you can do it on your own but also give you some insight into tips and tricks we use as well on our guided trips.

-Sockeye salmon are known for their bright red color their bodies become during spawning time but in the ocean and for several days to weeks after these fish enter the rivers they are still dime bright.
-The Sockeye Salmon is known by many different name, the most common being red salmon, obviously, but they are also called, kokanee salmon, blueback salmon, redfish, and summer sockeye.
+Sockeye salmon are known for the bright red color their bodies become during spawning time but in the ocean and for several days to weeks after these fish enter the rivers they are still dime bright.
+The Sockeye Salmon is known by many different names, the most common being red salmon, obviously, but they are also called, kokanee salmon, blueback salmon, redfish, and summer sockeye.

 It all beings with understanding the Kenai River sockeye salmon run timing...